jls42/BabelFishAI/README-en.md

     - Click "Load unpacked" and select the Babel Fish AI folder.

 2.  **Verification:**
-    - Ensure the extension appears in the Chrome toolbar with the custom icon.
+    - Ensure the extension appears in the browser toolbar with the custom icon.

 ### Firefox

-1.  **Install from store:**
+1.  **Download and Installation:**
-    - The extension will soon be available on [Firefox Add-ons](https://addons.mozilla.org/).
+    - **Install the extension directly from [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/babelfishai-by-jls42-org/)**

-2.  **Temporary installation (development):**
+    - Or for manual installation: clone this repository from GitHub.
     - Open Firefox and go to `about:debugging#/runtime/this-firefox`.
     - Click "Load Temporary Add-on...".
     - Select the `manifest.firefox.json` file at the project root.

+2.  **Verification:**
+    - Ensure the extension appears in the Firefox toolbar with the custom icon.

 ## ⚙️ Configuration